 Two unforgettable days!

 Saturday, March 3, we managed to get to Camposampiero (Pd).
-The heavy snow of recent days and the highway closure on the day before our journey, had us a bit worried… but everything went well.
+The heavy snow of the past days and the closure of the highway the day before the departure had worried us… but everything went well.

-The organizers Michele Lideo and Nico Ruffato of the School Spazio Acustico and Philharmonic Academy, were there waiting for us.
+At our arrival, the organizers Michele Lideo and Nico Ruffato of the Spazio Acustico School and Accademia Filarmonica, were already there to welcome us.

-He started the concert with repertoire from the CD Miles of Blues, blues soundscapes inspired by his world travels.
+The concert started with the repertoire of the CD Miles of Blues, with blues soundscapes inspired largely by the experiences gained from travelling.

-In the second half he virtually carried us into Italian and international folk with pieces like Calderai Bigordino Giga, the Greek song in 7/8 time “Samiotisa” and Irish tunes of great fascination.
+In the second part, Franco took us virtually into our local folk with “Calderai-Bigordino-Giga“, and international folk with “Samiotisa” a Greek song in 7/8 and some Irish songs of great charm.

-Very enjoyable was also the contribution of Michele who on this occasion played with Franco the “Le Meglio Storie con la Mia Chitarra“, a song that fires up the desire to play!
+Very nice also the second part with the participation of Michele Lideo, who played with Franco the “Le Meglio Storie con la Mia Chitarra“, a song that ignites the desire to play!

-The concert ended with Flowers from Ayako, one of the most famous songs composed in Hiroshima, and Followers of Dulcamara dedicated to all the students and his first ten years of fingerstyle guitar workshops.
+Flowers from Ayako, one of Franco’s best-known pieces composed in Hiroshima in Japan, and Followers of Dulcamara with which Franco closed the concert, dedicating it to all his students and in particular to his first ten years of fingerstyle guitar workshops in Italy.

-At the end of the concert, those of us who were listening, felt as if inebriated by a flow of gratitude to Franco, a Sunny State of Mind, an intimate awareness of having spent a special Saturday night.
+We who were listening, felt as if intoxicated by a flow of gratitude to Franco, a Sunny State of Mind, an intimate awareness of having lived a very special Saturday night.

-Instead of performing a second concert, which perhaps would not have added much to what had already taken place the night before, but above all, would not have had any practical effect on the personal educational progress of each participant, Franco decided instead to invite them to play a small piece of their choice, anything, encouraging everyone to do so.
-After a moment of hesitation at the beginning, little by little they all felt at ease and indeed with the desire to share with everybody the experience gained on the guitar.
-So Franco was able to offer targeted suggestions for each of them.
-It was cool.
+Franco, instead of performing in a second concert, which perhaps would not have added much to that of the night before but above all, would not have had any practical effect on the educational journey of each participant, preferred to invite them to play a piece of their choice, anything, even just a part, encouraging a bit ‘all.

-Then there were me and Margot… but that’s another story 🙂
+Then there was also me and Margot…. but that’s another story 🙂

-Thanks to the great Nico, guitar enthusiast but also an amazing photographer!
+Thanks to the great Nico, guitar enthusiast but also an extraordinary photographer!